swag-kaust/ErSE328-AdvancedSeismicInversion/Assignment1/README.md

 Use the notebook to perform the following tasks

 Tasks:
-1. Running the notebook without any modification should yield the following inversion result
+Running the notebook without any modification should yield the following inversion result
 ![Alt text](Inverted_model.png)

-Try to improve the inversion result by applying a slight smoothing to the gradient.

-2. Apply the inversion using different initial model (i.e. different smoothing) and observe the convergence.
+1. Apply the inversion using different initial model (i.e. different smoothing) and observe the convergence.
-3. Apply a heavy smoothing to the initial model (maybe double the smoothing in the original notebook), then impliment FWI with and without filtering out frequencies below 7 Hz and observe the difference.
+2. Apply a heavy smoothing to the initial model (maybe double the smoothing in the original notebook), then impliment FWI with and without filtering out frequencies below 7 Hz and observe the difference.

 For each of the above tasks, explain your observation and the reason for the convergence behavior.